Relational Clocks (2018/19)

 Custom natural language processing software and data visualization, flat screen monitors; digital video

 Since 2014, I have received unwanted emails from an internet stalker, sometimes over 40 emails a day.
-This work uses custom natural language software processed the emotional changes in this email archive to create a data visualization using expressions from the Facial Action Coding system (FACS), a taxonomy of facial movements used to systematically categorize the physical expression of emotion.
-The visualization on each monitor corresponds to the usage of a pronoun in this email archive: "I," "you," and "we."
+This work combines emotional processing with data processing.
+It uses custom natural language software to process the emotional changes in this email archive.
+The software translates the changing emotional tenor of certain words as they are used in my stalker's emails into a data visualization using facial expressions.
+These facial expressions are taken from the Facial Action Coding system (FACS), a taxonomy of facial movements used to systematically categorize the physical expression of emotion.
+The visualization on each monitor corresponds to the usage of the pronouns “I,” “you,” and “we.”

 There are two versions of the work: I, You, We (2018), which is a "live" clock that will run as long as the emails continue to be received; and I/hour, You/hour, and We/hour (2019), which illustrates the average frequency of a pronoun's use and affect across the email archive, and can be looped to extend into perpetuity.